tonycoz/p5-Promise-ES6/README.md

 synchronously.

-**IMPORTANT:** For the best long-term scalability and flexibility, write code that works with either synchronous or asynchronous promises.
+**IMPORTANT:** For the best long-term scalability and flexibility, your code should work with either synchronous or asynchronous promises.

 # CANCELLATION